How Race-Related Trauma Affects Mental Health

 Racial trauma can take on many forms, including:

 - Intergenerational or historical trauma.
-This form of racial trauma can cause psychological wounds that build up and get passed down from generation to generation, such as your parents’, grandparents’, and ancestors’ struggles with slavery, genocide, oppression, or racist laws and policies.
-It’s often used to refer to the experiences of Jewish people whose relatives survived the Holocaust and Native and African American communities, among others.
+This form of trauma can build up and get passed down from generation to generation.
+It’s often used to refer to the experiences of Jewish people whose relatives survived the Holocaust and members of American Indian/Alaska Native and Black communities who experienced slavery, genocide, oppression, or laws and policies that discriminated against or otherwise harmed their communities.

-- Chronic stress related to racism.
-Race-based traumatic stress also includes experiences that are ongoing and can become harder to cope with as the burden grows, such as being bullied, stereotyped, or discriminated against due to racism; struggling or feeling pressured to get ahead in life because you have less wealth, privilege, support, and access to resources than other people due to racist laws and policies; or being more likely to be arrested and imprisoned due to racist policing and sentencing practices.
+- Chronic stress.
+Ongoing experiences can become harder to cope with as the burden grows.
+Such experiences include being bullied, stereotyped, or discriminated against due to your racial identity; struggling to get ahead in life when discriminatory laws and policies leave you with less access to opportunities, support, and resources than other people; or being more likely to be arrested and imprisoned due to biased policing and sentencing practices.

 How Can Racial Trauma Impact You?

-Racial trauma hurts, and the wounds can run deep—especially if you don’t get the support and validation you need to cope with how racial realities impact your life and well-being.
+Racial trauma hurts, and the wounds can run deep — especially if you don’t get the support and validation you need to cope with how prejudice and discrimination impact your life and well-being.
 You may find yourself struggling with stress, anxiety, or depression, as well as mental and physical health problems.

 You may experience: